peterloes/Clock_receiver_RFID-MS_MOMO_TAMDL/README.md

 WWVB.c

-This module implements an WWVB time signal from radio station near Fort Collins, Colorado and is operated by the National Institute of Standards and Technology (NIST)
+This module implements an WWVB time signal from radio station near Fort Collins, Colorado and is operated by the National Institute of Standards and Technology (NIST).

 Unused potential.

 GPS converter to DCF77.c

 The GPS-DCF Converter UTC± can be connected to a DCF77 signal input as an alternative to a DCF77 antenna.
-The device receives global UTC via GPS and converts this information into the DCF77 protocol
+The device receives global UTC via GPS and converts this information into the DCF77 protocol.

 Testing via RFID-MS (2019).